hapijs/hapi/README.md

 #### Legacy Supporters

-Past major finanial support for the project was provided by:
+Past major financial support for the project was provided by:
 - Benjamin Flesch and [StriveWire](https://strivewire.com/)